 It was then I started studying and started learning everything I could about cancer and cancer prevention in the context of my health.
-My study took me into the world of functional medicine.
-For me functional medicine was the place where I began to understand the interconnectedness of not only my illness but the effects of medication, treatment, stress on my overall health.
+My study took me into the world of functiowas the place where I began to understand the interconnectedness of not only my illness but the effects of medication, treatment, stress on my overall health.
 It made sense from my traditional medicine training and from everything I knew about mind-body medicine and the role of lifestyle on my overall health.
 By implementing many the principles I was learning I I was able to wean off medication, started reducing stress, slept better and finally started feeling better and getting my energy back.
 My brain fog, reflux, insomnia and gut problems started to resolve and I was finally beginning to feel more energy and more like myself.
 I was able to wean off many of the medications I had been taking and actually started feeling more in charge of my life.
-The difference was so significant I knew I needed to be able to share this with the many women I had come to know in my breast cancer journey.
-I decided to formally study functional medicine and help women understand the important steps they could take t reclaim their health.
+The difference was so significant I knew I needed to be able to help other women going through similar experiences

 Maybe you’ve arrived on my page because you have a similar journey